Particular/docs.particular.net/nservicebus/hosting/azure-functions-service-bus/in-process/analyzers.md

 reviewed: 2023-09-19
 ---

-Starting in version 4.3, [Roslyn analyzers](https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview) are packaged with the Azure Functions host package that analyze the NServiceBus code to prevent the use of unapplicable API calls in a serverless environment.
+Starting in version 4.3, [Roslyn analyzers](https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview) are packaged with the Azure Functions host package that analyze the NServiceBus code to prevent the use of API calls that are not applicable in a serverless environment.

 ## Endpoint configuration API